Table of Contents

 Neutrogena’s Ultra Sheer sunscreens are available in SPF ranges of 45 to 70.
 No matter which SPF range you choose, you’re sure to be protected from any harmful sun exposure.

-The brand claims that their Ultra Sheer sunscreen is formulated with a Helioplex Technology, meaning that their lineup of sunscreens can protect you from both UVB and UVA rays.
+The brand claims that its Ultra Sheer sunscreen is formulated with Helioplex Technology, offering broad-spectrum protection from both UVB and UVA rays.
+This works for different light or dark skin tones and if you have dry skin.

-As what the product’s name implies, this sunscreen is dry touch, meaning it applies easily and sinks in quickly.
-The best thing about the Neutrogena Ultra Sheer is that it’s ultra lightweight and non-greasy, ideal for those who dislike shine.
+As the product’s name implies, this daily sunscreen is dry touch, meaning it applies easily and sinks in quickly.
+The best thing about the Neutrogena Ultra Sheer is that it’s ultra-lightweight and non-greasy, ideal for those who dislike shine.
 This also means that this sunscreen can go well under makeup.

 PROS AND CONS OF THE NEUTROGENA ULTRA SHEER